ljw20155136/Lip-reading-by-CNN-and-LSTM-architecture/README.md

   This above picture is basic structure of CNN.
 Convolution layer and pooling layer are stacked repeatedly.
 And the output transform 1D data by flatten layer, the transformed 1D data input fully-connected layer.
 The output layer apply Softmax activation function for classification.

   In the “Basic Keras Programming tutorial code”, you can study how to construct the CNN model in the Keras.

+### Recurrent Neural Network

+  Recurrent neural network is typically used to find regular pattern.
+Sequence is the data that important order.
+RNN’s input is a sequence.
+Recurrent neural network consider present input data and previous input data.